Quixote Village Frequently Asked Questions

 How do you apply to live at Quixote Village?

 Quixote Village is currently full.
-Please contact Sidewalk at the Community Care Center downtown at 225 State Ave NE (360) 515-5587 to get on our wait list.
-They are open Monday through Thursday from 10 am – 2 pm.
-If you are in urgent need of housing please call the Housing Hotline at 1-844-628-7343 for local resources.
+Please contact the Community Action Council (CAC) at the Community Care Center downtown at 225 State Ave NE 1-844-628-7343 to get on our wait list.

 Village residents are expected to be clean and sober.
 However, we understand the complexity of alcohol and substance abuse and work with residents on every stage of their recovery.

 What is in each tiny home at quixote village?